vrthra/mimid/README.md

 #### Result analysis for C

-Note that for `C` there is not `Autogram` implementation available, and hence, we have nothing to compare against.
+Note that for `C` there is no *Autogram* implementation available, so we have nothing to compare against.
 Hence, the precision and recall is provided as is.
 The following command line produces the results (table names are in correspondence with the paper).